kevinloch/knsolver/README.md

 Also, when modeling rest mass in it's inertial frame group velocity would be zero.
 It is assumed that tachyon momenta would be distributed uniformally in n-spheres and oscillate radially, rotate (in the case of a 1-sphere), or both resulting in no macroscopic movement.

 ## Warning!
 The author is *not* a professional physicist.
 It's possible and even likely that I have made some major blunder(s) here.
-Be sure to run any results by a real physicist before publishing or using them for anything important.
-Knsolver intentionally allows inputs and outputs that might not by physical so that users can explore the full literal mathematical effects of the Kerr-Newman metric with minimal guardrails.
+Be sure to run any results by a real physicist before publishing or using them for anything important. **Knsolver intentionally allows inputs and outputs that might not be physical** so that users can explore the full literal mathematical effects of the Kerr-Newman metric with minimal guardrails.

 ## Sample Plots
 -----